ht21992/BMI-Predictor---Machine-Learning-Model/README.md

+## BMI-Predictor---Machine-Learning-Model

-BMI Prediction ModelThis is a simple BMI (Body Mass Index) machine learning model that predicts body status based on gender, height, and weight inputs.
+This is a simple BMI (Body Mass Index) machine learning model that predicts body status based on gender, height, and weight inputs.

 The predicted body status categories are: